rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And Jesus said to him, Why do you call me good?
 No one is good except God alone. ^1819

-You know the commandments : Do not commit adultery, Do not murder, Do not steal, Do not bear false witness, Honor your father and mother. ^1820
+You know the commandments: 'Do not commit adultery, Do not murder, Do not steal, Do not bear false witness, Honor your father and mother.' ^1820

 And he said, All these I have kept from my youth. ^1821